umwrit350sp17/team-7/Rough Draft/How to Use Laverna/How to Format Text.md

 <br><br>
 <br><br>
 <br><br>
-Remember to click save to save any text you might have formatted.
+Remember to click save, to save any text you might have formatted.